ericghara/no-doze/README.md

 journalctl -u no-doze.service --follow
 ```

-If you configured NoDoze to autostart on boot during the installation, systemd will start NoDoze during boot.
+If you configured NoDoze to start on boot, you are all set.
+On future boot systemctl will start NoDoze.
+Otherwise, NoDoze
+can be started and stopped on demand like any other systemd service.

 ## Troubleshooting
 Change the logging level from `INFO` to `DEBUG` in the `config.yml`.